Basic Emergency Procedures

 Assistant Vice President for Student and Enrollment Services (Dr. Kristen Lindsay)

-Dean of Business, Humanities, and Industrial Technologies (Ms. Ann Sergent)
+Dean of Liberal Arts and Business (Ms. Ann Sergent)

 Dean of Allied Health, Nursing, and Human Services (Ms. Amy Anway)